vuejs/docs/src/guide/component-attrs.md

 ## Disabling Attribute Inheritance

-If you do **not** want a component to automatically inherit attributes, you can set `inheritAttrs: false` in the component's options.
+If you do <b>not</b> want a component to automatically inherit attributes, you can set `inheritAttrs: false` in the component's options.

 The common scenario for disabling an attribute inheritance is when attributes need to be applied to other elements besides the root node.